This post may contain affiliate links. Please read my disclosure policy.

 So many pre-packaged grab and go options are filled with gross ingredients and packed with sugar, so that’s why I always prefer homemade.

-I want to be able to control what goes in them and while that isn’t always the case and there are tons of brands of snack bars and bites that I absolutely love (RxBars, Emmys Cookies, Larabar), I really prefer to make everything homemade.
+I want to be able to control what I’m eating.
+Though there are tons of brands of snack bars and bites that I absolutely love (RxBars, Emmys Cookies, Larabar), I really prefer to make everything homemade.
+Here are some more protein-rich snacks that you may love!

 CONNECT WITH ERIN LIVES WHOLE!